eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The Digital Credentials API should preserve technological neutrality and avoid any reliance on vendor-specific extensions.
 Particularly:

 1. **Attestation format neutrality**: The Digital Credentials API should be neutral and open with respect to the format of attestations to be used.
-For example, if a "Registry of Protocols for Requesting Digital Credentials" is utilized, adding or removing protocols to the registry should follow established criteria involving multiple stakeholders and should not be determined by a single entity.
+For example, if a "Registry of Protocols for Requesting Digital Credentials" is utilized, adding or removing protocols to the registry should follow established criteria and processes, and involve multiple stakeholders.

 2. **Cross-platform interoperability**.
 The use of the Digital Credentials API should provide cross-platform interoperability, ensuring users are not locked into a specific vendor's browser or operating system.

 3. **Wallet Solution neutrality**.
-Any approved EUDI Wallet Solutions should be able to use Digital Credentials API (e.g., without requiring additional vendor vetting process or imposing constraints on Wallet Providers other than those required by the EU).
+Any approved Wallet Solution should be able to use the Digital Credentials API.
+Usage of the API should not require additional vetting processes by vendors or impose constraints on Wallet Providers other than those required by the EU.

 ### 3.4 Privacy preservation

 The use of the Digital Credentials API should not compromise User privacy.
 In more details.

-1. **Privacy preserving searching**: Wallet Units may have to "indicate" to the operating system the availability of attestations and attributes to facilitate their discovery and use.
+1. **Privacy preserving searching**: Wallet Units may have to "indicate" to the Digital Credentials API framework the availability of attestations, to facilitate their discovery and use.
 However, this process should be designed and implemented in a way that it does not introduce privacy threats, such as exposing attribute values to any other party, including the OS/browser vendor, other applications on the same device, other users of the same device, or Relying Parties.